CGA-TOOP/TOOP19/README.md

 ```
 ## Sensor Calibration
-Prior to utilizing your line sensors it is a good idea to calibrate the sensors.
-Use the funciton below to calibrate your sensors.
+Prior to utilizing your line sensors, it is a good idea to calibrate the sensors using the function below.
 When you call this function, the robot will rotate back and forth over the line to determine the max and min thresholds for the IR sensors.

 ```
 void calibrateSensors()